For Family and Friends

 For families and friendsIf you have a family member or a friend with a drug or alcohol related issues, you can call us to find out about how the alcohol and drug treatment system works and what treatment and support options are available to the person you are concerned about.

-If you are calling in relation to a GLBTIQ (Gay, Lesbian, Bisexual, Transgender, Intersex and Queer) Individual there is a dedicated line.
+If you are calling in relation to a LGBTIQA+ (Lesbian, Gay, Bisexual, Transgender, Intersex, Queer, Asexual+) person you can call us or there is a dedicated line.
 Please call 1800 906 669 Monday to Friday 9 am to 4.30 pm.

 All you need to do is call us and we can talk it over.